 Our sexual harassment attorney at JML Law explains that the ever-increasing number of Uber passengers may be motivated by the #MeToo campaign, which was triggered by the latest outpour of sexual misconduct allegations in Hollywood, to come forward and reveal the atrocities of Uber drivers.

-The most recent lawsuits were filed in San Francisco, California, where the number of victims of sexual assault by Uber drivers who give them rides home have skyrocketed in recent years.
+The most recent lawsuits were filed in San Francisco, California, where the number of victims of sexual assault by Uber drivers who give them rides home has skyrocketed in recent years.

 Moreover, Uber is being accused of hiring drivers with criminal histories.
 The booming #MeToo campaign against sexual misconduct predators and California’s rising concerns about passenger safety with Uber may prompt the state to ban the company from operating in the most populous state in the U.S., similar to what London did in September after a series of sexual assault scandals.